Atlas (robot): Development

+On April 16, 2024, Boston Dynamics announced the retirement of Atlas on their YouTube channel.
+A new, fully electric version of Atlas was subsequently announced on April 17, 2024 through a YouTube video, featuring a comprehensive remodel and expanded range of motion.

 Applications

 Atlas is intended to aid emergency services in search and rescue operations, performing tasks such as shutting off valves, opening doors and operating powered equipment in environments where humans could not survive.
 The Department of Defense stated in 2013 that it had no interest in using the robot for offensive or defensive warfare.

 In the 2015 DARPA competition of robotics, Atlas was able to complete all eight tasks as follows: